jeff-1amstudios/carmageddon-debug-output/README.md

 }
 ```

-In the retail executable, `DEBUG_ENABLED` is not defined so we don't get any debug output.
+In the retail executable, none of the code inside the `#ifdef` is included, so nothing is logged.
 However, this function is still being called with all sorts of interesting messages, so it would be nice to re-enable it!

 ## How it works

 ### Executable patches

-We make three patches in the carm95 executable:
+We make three patches in `CARM95.EXE`.

 1) Overwrite unused global variables related to MIDI playback (`gRandom_MIDI_tunes`, `gRandom_Rockin_MIDI_tunes`) to give us a place to store the output filename and file pointer.
 2) Insert a `JMP` instruction into the original `dprintf` debug output function to call our shellcode